Emilseibaek/Person-Finance-tracker/README.md

 *   **Database Interaction:** The application extensively interacts with the PostgreSQL database using SQLAlchemy ORM, performing INSERT, UPDATE, DELETE, and SELECT operations for managing users, categories, and transactions.

-*   **Text Processing:** The project utilizes the `email-validator` library, which internally employs regular expression matching for validation of user email addresses during registration.
+*   **Text Processing:** The project uses a custom regular expression in the `validate_description` method of the transaction form to ensure that transaction descriptions only contain letters, numbers, spaces, `#` and `-`.

 ## Features